kevin-crook-ucb/ucb_w205_crook_supplement/2018_spring/synch_07.md

 docker-compose exec kafka kafka-topics --create --topic foo --partitions 1 --replication-factor 1 --if-not-exists --zookeeper zookeeper:32181
 ```

-You should see the following message to let us know the topic foo was created correctly
+You should see the following message to let us know the topic foo was created correctly:
 ```
 Created topic "foo".
 ```